Women Improve Sex & Cure Urinary Incontinence… Orgasm Shot® (O-Shot®)

 Dr. Lisbeth Roy talks about the O-Shot (R) procedure on Fox News…

 Please Beware!
 The Orgasm Shot® (O-Shot®) procedure is a very specific method of using blood-derived growth factors to rejuvenate the vagina to help relieve women with urinary incontinence and sex problems.
 Done in the wrong way, results could be useless or worse.
 The names “Orgasm Shot” and “O-Shot” were awarded to Charles Runels, MD (the first to do the procedure) and are protected by US Patent & Trademark law.
-All physicians qualified & licensed to use the names are listed on this website.
-Any physician who uses either name but who is not listed on this website is not certified to do the procedure, is violating trademark/patent laws, and should not be trusted.
+Any physician or nurse practitioner who qualified, joined, & who continues in good standing with our group of O-Shot® providers will be listed on this website.
+Anyone who uses either name (O-Shot or Orgasm Shot) who is not listed on this website is not a member of our group, is not certified to do the procedure, is violating trademark/patent laws, & should not be trusted.
 Also, the advanced techniques of the providers listed here make the uncomfortable process of “VAGINAL MAPPING” NOT necessary.

 The Woman’s 4 “Sex-Pleasure Problems”… & the Sad Reason Doctors Stay Silent